r4v5/presentations/2020-08-13-threat-modeling/threat-modeling.rst

 White supremacist vigilantes

-* Generally not extremely technical
+* Generally not extremely technical, but sometimes
 * Lots of obsessive digging, though
 * Not bound by law